expose Posada's crimes and connections

 The Unitarian Universalist Community hall in El Paso was packed on Sunday night to listen to speakers including former U.S. Attorney General Ramsey Clark; Keith Bolender, author of a new book on terrorism against Cuba; Mara Verheyden-Hilliard of the Partnership for Civil Justice; Brian Becker, National Director of the A.N.S.W.E.R.
 Coalition; Gloria La Riva of the National Committee to Free the Cuban Five.
 Youth activists Lisa Santillanes, Joel Gallegos and Chris Banks also spoke.

-Speakers talked about Posada's crimes, but also about Posada's role as an agent of the U.S. government in its "regime change" policy in Cuba
+Speakers talked about Posada's crimes, but also about Posada's role as an agent of the U.S. government in its "regime change" policy in Cuba.

 Becker said: "Cuba is not engaged in any activities that could be remotely considered harmful or dangerous to the people of the United States or to the people of the Caribbean or the people of Latin America or the people of Africa.
 In fact the only thing the people of the world recognize Cuba for ... is sending doctors and nurses who provide health care free of charge, who by extension demonstrate the vitality and vibrancy, the validity of a revolution that said 'profits don't come first, we put people first.'"
+Verheyden-Hilliard said, "They can't put Posada on trial, because it would be putting the U.S. on trial, and it would expose the hypocrisy, the extraordinary hypocrisy about the so-called war on terror that has been drummed into our heads every day.
+Meanwhile, the Cuban Five, five men who heroically sought to stop terrorism, are now jailed, and Posada walks free, to go to parties with his friends, to brag of his criminal acts."

 Perhaps the most moving part of the evening came when La Riva introduced a short video of interviews she did with family members of the victims of Posada's mid-air bombing of Cubana Flight 455 in 1976 which took the lives of 73 people.
 The audience paid rapt attention as several of the family members spoke about the impact that the crime had on their lives.